 But: you don't need those higher numbered f/stops for "depth of field" --at least, not until you start using serious amounts of zoom (and then you usually head toward a higher f/ratio anyway).

-Depth of field is no problem for today's digital cameras when used at normal to wide focal lengths.
+Depth of field is no problem for today's digital cameras when used at normal to wide angle focal lengths.
 That's because the focal length of the camera's lens is so short (say: the 5.8mm of my Canon A590 --compared to the 58mm normal lens of my old Minolta SRT-101 SLR 35mm film camera).
 To the SRT-101, 10 feet away is about 52 times the camera's focal length, but the A590 sees that distance as 520 times away --a rather "infinite" distance.

 Affordable digital cameras give us two miracles: 2 micron resolution sensors and zoom lenses which can image near that much detail.